How do I qualify for financial aid?

 What forms do I have to fill out?

 How do I complete the FAFSA?
 Is it online or is there an app?

 Both options are available, depending upon your comfort level.
-The online version is encouraged because it results in less errors and a faster processing time.
 To complete the form online, click on this link: FAFSA.
-If you want a paper application, they are available by calling the Financial Aid Office at 570-662-4129.
+Down load the app, Federal Student Aid, if you want to complete the application on your phone.

-Online applicants (and their parents if applicable) must request a PIN number by going to:www.PIN.ed.gov.
+Online applicants (and their parents if applicable) must request a Federal Student Aid ID online at www.fsaid.ed.gov.

 There is no income cut-off for financial aid.
 The amount of financial aid you will receive is determined by your family's financial need as calculated by your annual FAFSA.

 What is Mansfield's Title IV School code?

 What types of Financial Aid are available through Mansfield University?

 Available financial aid through Mansfield University includes grant, loan and employment programs such as the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), Pennsylvania State Grant (PHEAA), Federal Work Study, Federal Direct Loan, and Federal Parent Loans for Undergraduate Students (PLUS).
 In addition, a variety of scholarship opportunities are made available to students.